ibexa/documentation-developer/docs/community_resources/contributing.md

 Striving to support Mysql 5, PostgreSQL xx and Oracle 10, the following limitations apply:

-- Tables, columns and other db objects should not use names longer than 30 chars
+- Tables, columns and other database objects should not use names longer than 30 chars
 - Varchar columns with a definition of *default "" not null* are discouraged
-- For SELECTs, offset and limit have to be handled by the php layer, not hardcoded in the sql
+- For SELECTs, offset and limit have to be handled by the php layer, not hardcoded in the SQL
 - Never treat a NULL varchar value as semantically different from an empty string value
 - The select list of a query cannot contain the same field multiple times
 - For GROUP BY statements, all fields in the group by clause should be in the select list as well